Winter Weather Advisory issued for Southeastern Brooks Range by NWS - NewsBreak

 weather.gov

-Wind Advisory issued for Northeast Suffolk, Northern Nassau, Northwest Suffolk by NWS
+Winter Weather Advisory issued for Cameron, Clearfield, Elk, McKean, Northern Centre by NWS

-Effective: 2022-11-12 02:52:00 EST Expires: 2022-11-12 10:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
-Secure outdoor objects.
-Target Area: Northeast Suffolk; Northern Nassau; Northwest Suffolk; Southeast Suffolk; Southern Nassau; Southwest Suffolk WIND ADVISORY REMAINS IN EFFECT UNTIL 10 AM EST THIS MORNING * WHAT...Southwest winds 20 to 25 mph with gusts up to 50 mph. * WHERE...Portions of southern Connecticut and southeast New York. * WHEN...Until 10 AM EST this morning. * IMPACTS...Gusty winds could blow around unsecured objects.
-Tree limbs could be blown down and a few power outages may result.
+Effective: 2022-11-15 22:15:00 EST Expires: 2022-11-16 11:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: The Pennsylvania Department of Transportation and Pennsylvania Turnpike Commission remind motorists to adjust speeds based on driving conditions as winter weather impacts Pennsylvania roadways.
+Call 5 1 1 or visit www.511pa.com for the latest travel, roadway and traffic conditions.
+To report snow or ice, post to the NWS State College Facebook page, use Twitter @NWSStateCollege, or visit weather.gov/ctp.
+Target Area: Cameron; Clearfield; Elk; McKean; Northern Centre; Northern Clinton; Northern Lycoming; Potter; Southern Clinton; Southern Lycoming; Sullivan; Tioga; Warren WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 11 AM EST WEDNESDAY * WHAT...Mixed precipitation.
+Additional snow accumulations of up to one inch and ice accumulations of a light glaze. * WHERE...Portions of central Pennsylvania. * WHEN...Until 11 AM EST Wednesday. * IMPACTS...Plan on slippery road conditions.
+The hazardous conditions could impact the morning commute. * ADDITIONAL DETAILS...The heavy snow has moved out and only patchy drizzle and light snow is expected.
+Temperatures are rising, and should rise a couple more degrees overnight to go just above freezing in most places.
+Sub-freezing air coupled with the drizzle will still pose a threat to make light accumulations of ice.

 weather.gov